josherrickson/stata2/stata_markdown/05-regression.md

 <<dd_graph: replace>>

+Of course we can clean this plot up with the [typical options](visualization.html#the-graph-command).

 ^#^^#^^#^^#^ Errors are homogeneous

 "Homogeneity" is a fancy term for "uniform in distribution", whereas "heterogeneity" represents "not uniform in distribution".
 If we were to take a